sinta-p/grok-js-web/README.md

 This is a templating library that helps reusing existing regular expressions and constructing new, more complex one.
 The primary goal was to help parsing and transforming plain text logs into JSON objects (one line => one object) based on provided template.

 ## Install
-Install locally: `npm install node-grok`.
+Install locally: `npm install grokjs`.

 ## Quick start
 Following simple snippet